thesrsakabuvttchi/BusyboxLFS/README.md

 # BusyboxLFS
 A simple implementation of a minimal Linux system created with busybox.
+This is pretty much a direct implemntation of https://youtu.be/asnXWOUKhTA

 The code download and compiles the linux kernel and busybox and generates images for both the kernel and initrd.